On Word-of-Mouth and Private-Prior Sequential Social Learning: Abstract

 \section{Abstract}

-Social learning provides a fundamental framework in economics and social sciences for studying interactions among rational agents who observe each other's actions but lack direct access to individual beliefs.
+Social learning constitutes a fundamental framework for studying interactions among rational agents who observe each other’s actions but lack direct access to individual beliefs.
 This paper investigates a specific social learning paradigm known as Word-of-Mouth (WoM), where a series of agents seeks to estimate the state of a dynamical system.
-The first agent receives noisy measurements of the state, while each subsequent agent relies solely on a degraded version of her predecessor's estimate.
-A defining feature of WoM is that the final agent's belief is publicly broadcast and adopted by all agents, in place of their own.
-We analyze this setting both theoretically and through numerical simulations, showing that some agents benefit from using the public belief broadcast by the last agent, while others suffer from performance deterioration.
+The first agent receives noisy measurements of the state, while each subsequent agent relies solely on a degraded version of her predecessor’s estimate.
+A defining feature of WoM is that the final agent’s belief is publicly broadcast and subsequently adopted by all agents, in place of their own.
+We analyze this setting theoretically and through numerical simulations, noting that some agents benefit from using the belief of the last agent, while others experience performance deterioration.